 I am a part-time Lecturer in Business and Management at York St John University.
-Alongside my university role, I maintain independent entrepreneurial projects exploring applied and technological implementations of my long-standing work in judgement under uncertinty.
+I also hold a Senior Research Fellowship at the British Army Centre for Leadership.
+Alongside these roles, I maintain independent entrepreneurial projects exploring applied and technological implementations of my long-standing work in judgement under uncertainty.
 These activities are undertaken separately from my academic employment.

 Before entering academia, I served as a Royal Air Force Communications Engineering Officer, specialising in software engineering management and operational systems.
 I subsequently founded and led ventures across multiple sectors.
 This combination of operational, commercial, and academic experience informs a practice-oriented approach to business education.